ecr007/English-World/Phrases-Vocabulary/B.md

 Become: (verb) Begin to be.
 E.g: She become angry and sulked all day.

 Brief: (noun) a set of instructions given to a person about a job or task.

+Be: (verb) To exists or have particular quality.
+Past Tense: Was/Were | Past Participle: Been | E.g: I was happy to see you.

+Buy: (verb) To acquire something by paying for it.
+Past Tense: Bought | Past Participle: Bought | E.g: We bought a new car last month.